-An $\alpha$ -labeling f of a graph G is called free by El-Zanati and Vanden Eynden in [387] if the critical number k (in the definition of $\alpha$ -labeling) is greater than 2 and if neither 1 nor k-1 is used in the labeling.
-Their main result is that the union of graphs with free $\alpha$ -labelings has an $\alpha$ -labeling.
-In particular, they show that $K{m,n}$ , m>1, n>2, has a free $\alpha$ -labeling.
-They also show that $Q_n$ , $n\geq 3$ , and $K{m,2}\times Q_n$ , m>1, $n\geq 1$ , have free $\alpha$ -labelings.
-El-Zanati [personal communication] has shown that the Heawood graph has a free $\alpha$ -labeling.
+An α -labeling f of a graph G is called free by El-Zanati and Vanden Eynden in [400] if the critical number k (in the definition of α -labeling) is greater than 2 and if neither 1 nor k-1 is used in the labeling.
+Their main result is that the union of graphs with free α -labelings has an α -labeling.
+In particular, they show that $K{m,n}$, m>1, n>2, has a free α -labeling.
+They also show that Q_n , $n\geq 3$, and $K{m,2}\times Q_n$, m>1, $n\geq 1$, have free α -labelings.
+El-Zanati [personal communication] has shown that the Heawood graph has a free α -labeling.

-For connected bipartite graphs Grannell, Griggs, and Holroyd [485] introduced a labeling that lies between $\alpha$ -labelings and graceful labelings.
-They call a vertex labeling f of a bipartite graph G with q edges and partite sets D and U gracious if f is a bijection from the vertex set of G to $\{0,1,\ldots,q\}$ such that the set of edge labels induced by f(u)-f(v) for every edge uv with $u\in U$ and $v\in D$ is $\{1,2,\ldots,q\}$ .
+For connected bipartite graphs Grannell, Griggs, and Holroyd [504] introduced a labeling that lies between α -labelings and graceful labelings.
+They call a vertex labeling f of a bipartite graph G with q edges and partite sets D and U gracious if f is a bijection from the vertex set of G to $\{0,1,\ldots,q\}$ such that the set of edge labels induced by f(u)-f(v) for every edge uv with $u\in U$ and $v\in D$ is $\{1,2,\ldots,q\}$.
 Thus a gracious labeling of G with partite sets D and U is a graceful labeling in which every vertex in D has a label lower than every adjacent vertex.
 They verified by computer that every tree of size up to 20 has a gracious labeling.
 This led them to conjecture that every tree has a gracious labeling.
-For any k>1 and any tree T Grannell et al. say that T has a gracious k-labeling if the vertices of T can be partitioned into sets D and U in such a way that there is a function f from the verticies of G to the integers modulo k such that the edge labels induced by f(u)-f(v) where $u\in U$ and $v\in D$ have the following properties: the number of edges labeled with 0 is one less than the number of verticies labeled with 0 and for each nonzero integer t the number of edges labeled with t is the same as the number of verticies labeled with t.
-They prove that every nontrivial tree has a t-gracious labeling for t is and t and t
+For any k>1 and any tree T Grannell et al. say that T has a gracious k-labeling if the vertices of T can be partitioned into sets D and U in such a way that there is a function f from the verticies of G to the integers modulo f such that the edge labels induced by f(u)-f(v) where f0 and f1 and f2 have the following properties: the number of edges labeled with f3 is one less than the number of verticies labeled with f3 and that caterpillars are f3, f4, and f5 and that caterpillars are f4-gracious for all f5.

-The same labeling that is called gracious by Grannell, Griggs, and Holroyd is called a near $\alpha$ -labeling by El-Zanati, Kenig, and Vanden Eynden [384].
-The latter prove that if G is a graph with n edges that has a near $\alpha$ -labeling then there exists a cyclic G-decomposition of $K{2nx+1}$ for all positive integers x and a cyclic G-decomposition of $K{n,n}$ .
-They further prove that if G and H have near $\alpha$ -labelings, then so does their weak tensor product (see earlier part of this section) with respect to the corresponding vertex partitions.
-They conjecture that every tree has a near $\alpha$ -labeling.
+The same labeling that is called gracious by Grannell, Griggs, and Holroyd is called a near α -labeling by El-Zanati, Kenig, and Vanden Eynden [397].
+The latter prove that if G is a graph with n edges that has a near α -labeling then there exists a cyclic G-decomposition of K{2nx+1} for all positive integers x and a cyclic G-decomposition of $K{n,n}$.
+They further prove that if G and H have near α -labelings, then so does their weak tensor product (see earlier part of this section) with respect to the corresponding vertex partitions.
+They conjecture that every tree has a near α -labeling.